Re-entry Integration and Application

-Studying abroad is not only about the experience, but about how you integrate your new knowledge into your life upon returning home.
-The best way to do that is to spend some time introspectively looking at the influence it has had in your life.
+Studying away from campus is not only about the experience, but also about how you integrate new knowledge, skills, and perspectives into your life upon returning.
+The best way to do that is to spend some time introspectively looking at the influence it has had in you.
 Here are a few questions to get you started:

 - What were my expectations for my family and friends when I returned from studying abroad?

 - How have my friendships and relationships changed?

 - Who do I now feel are my close friends?